treeverse/lakeFS/design/spark-co-exist-with-object-storages.md

 1. Based on our experience with lakeFSFS, we already know that supporting a hadoop file system is difficult.
 There are many things that can go wrong in terms of dependency conflicts, and unexpected behaviours working with managed frameworks (i.e. Databricks, EMR)
 2. The suggested method to [getting the relevant underlying filesystem](#getting-the-relevant-file-system) is kind of a hack.
-3. Hadoop per-bucket configurations are required for RouterFileSystem but are only supported from Hadoop 3.3.1 onwards.
+3. This solution relays on Hadoop per-bucket configurations that are only supported for hadoop-aws (includes S3AFileSystem implementation) versions >= [2.8.0](https://hadoop.apache.org/docs/r2.8.0/hadoop-aws/tools/hadoop-aws/index.html#Configurations_different_S3_buckets)
 4. It's complex.

 ## Alternatives considered

 Currently, none. we need to that because the proposed solution adds a notable amount of friction.